Pet Resources

 You can complete the Pet History form in-person at the LMAS Harshaw Family Foundation Animal Shelter, located at 3528 Newburg Rd., during business hour or online:

 Once LMAS has reviewed the pet history form, a staff member will contact the owner to discuss the best options for the animal.
-To contact the intake office, click here.
+You can also contact the intake office.

 Owners who surrender a dog will be charged a $45 impoundment fee.
 For owners who surrender a cat, there will be a $35 impoundment fee.